graememcc/funkierJS/docs/markdown/byName.md

 A wrapper around `Date.prototype.toUTCString`.
 Takes a `Date` object, and returns a string representation of the equivalent date in UTC.
 ***
+### wrap ###
+Category: Function

+**Usage:** `var result = wrap(before, after, f);`

+Parameters:
+before `function`
+after `function`
+f `function`

+Returns: `function`

+Takes 3 functions, before, after and f.
+Returns a new function with the same arity as f, and curried in the same manner (or curried using [`curry`](#curry) if f was not curried.
+The functions before, f, and after will be called when the returned function is invoked.

+Specifically, when the returned function is called, the following will happen in sequence:
+  -  before will be called with the execution context of the new function and one argument: an array containing the arguments the new function was invoked with

+  -  f will be called with the execution context that the new function was called with, and the same arguments

+  -  after will be called with the original execution context and two arguments: an array containing the arguments the new function was called with, and f's result

+  -  f's result will be returned

+Throws a TypeError if any argument is not a function.

+This function is equivalent to calling [`post`](#post) and [`pre`](#pre) on some function.

+#### Examples ####
+    var logger = function(args) {console.log('plus called with ', args.join(', '));};
+    var postLogger = function(args, result) {console.log('plus returned', result);};
+    var loggedPlus = wrap(logger, postLogger, plus);
+    loggedPlus(2, 2); // => outputs 'plus called with 2, 2' and 'plus returned 4' to console
+***
 ### xor ###
 Category: Logical